 Some people love the idea of loads of LinkedIn followers hanging on their every post, while others prefer to just get on with the job.
-Whichever camp you’re in, becoming a serious voice in your industry is hard work and takes time.
+Whichever camp you’re in, becoming a expert voice in your industry is hard work and takes time.
 The marketing and SEO benefits are huge though, including better website traffic, engaged followers, and ultimately informed and motivated buyers.

 This is how to start getting valuable attention in your construction or property niche.